Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: A Generalized RNN for Multi-stage Fully Recurrent Processing

-We propose a general formulation that can capture the computations performed by a multi-stage processing hierarchy with full recurrent connections.
-Such a hierarchy can be characterized by a directed (cyclic) graph G with vertices V and edges E.

-where vertices V is a set contains all the processing stages (i.e., we also call them states).
+\textbf{Multi-state Graph} We propose a general formulation that can capture the computations performed by a multi-stage processing hierarchy with full recurrent connections.
+Such a hierarchy can be characterized by a directed (cyclic) graph G with vertices V and edges E: G = \{V,E\}. where vertices V is a set contains all the processing stages (i.e., we also call them states).
 Take the ventral stream of visual cortex for example, $V = \{LGN,V1,V2,V4,IT\}$.
 Note that retina is not listed since there is no known feedback from primate cortex to the retina.
 The edges $E$ are a set that contains all the connections (i.e., transition functions) between all vertices/states, e.g., V1-V2, V1-V4, V2-IT, etc. One example of such a graph is in Figure \ref{fig:main_model} (A).